Kingswood Tri Club are a modest group of enthusiastic amateur athletes based in and around Kingswood in Bristol.

 Club Secretary

 Run – Off road or On road?
-Road all day long
+My knees and ankles prefer the smooth road surfaces.

 Bike – Fast & Flat or Up & Down?
-I quite like it mixed, enjoy a hill but like the fast flat stuff too.
+Up and down when training, fast and flat when racing.

 Tina Dury